VeridicalCode/liri-node-app/README.md

 ![Running the app](/assets/demo-screencap.gif)

 ### concert-this
 By using axios and the Bands in Town API, this command is able to search for upcoming concerts featuring whatever band the user indicates, and print the results to the console.
-Because the Bands In Town returns date information in a somewhat awkward format, moment.js is also used to generate more readable dates
+Because the Bands In Town returns date information in a somewhat awkward format, moment.js is also used to generate more readable dates.

 ### spotify-this-song
 This command uses Spotify's custom API to gather artist and album data on the user's indicated song.
 Album selection can be quirky and often returns Best Of albums instead of original release albums, an issue we're working on fixing in a future patch.